 From the USA Masters Golf to the World Cup, to Royal Ascot and Wimbledon, Chris Hollins is recognised as one of television's most popular sports and factual entertainment presenters.

 Chris was the main sports reporter on BBC Breakfast from October 2005 to March 2012, on air on Monday to Thursday mornings as well as a regular co-host of the show.
 In Summer 2012 he was back on the breakfast sofa co-hosting Olympic Breakfast for BBC1 during the London 2012 Olympic Games.
-He is now one of the presenters for BT Sport, hosting SportsHUB, Moto GP and Boxing Tonight.
+He is currently one of the presenters for BT Sport, hosting Rugby Union, SportsHUB, Moto GP and Boxing Tonight.
 Chris co-presents BBC1's Watchdog and has recently reported for Sunday Morning Live.
-Other presenting credits include Food Inspectors, Real Rescues and Cash in the Attic for BBC1 and Cash in the Celebrity Attic for BBC2.
+Other presenting credits include Food Inspectors, Real Rescues and Cash in the Attic for BBC1 as well as Cash in the Celebrity Attic for BBC2.
 Chris is also the host of history series Find My Past for Yesterday and BBC2's arts series Show Me The Monet; presenter of Dirty Tricks of the Tradesmen for BBC1 and co-host of The Great British Weather for BBC1.
 He is also the winner of Strictly Come Dancing 2009.

 Before moving to BBC Breakfast, Chris was sports presenter for BBC News 24 and also reported for Grandstand and Football Focus.
 He began his career at Sky Sports in 1994, followed by spells at Channel One, GMTV, Meridian and Channel 5.